peculiarOne/longmeadow-hugo/content/activities/seniorMoments.md

 type = "monthly"
 thumbnail = "img/activities/seniorMomentsMeal.jpeg"
 +++
-Group for the over 50s that meets for lunch and varied activities.
-Meets on alternate Thursdays at 1:30pm.
+A fortnightly group for the over 50s.
+There's time to socialise, a varied program of activities and speakers, plus the option of a cooked lunch.
+Senior Moments meets on alternate Thursdays from 1:30pm (lunch from 12:30pm)